-They found that very few characteristics in the broilers were affected by rate of freezing, and number of freezing and thawing cycles.
-While more moisture was lost as thaw drip, as a result of freezing, less was lost in cooking for refrozen birds so that the total loss was similar regardless of freezing rate and number of thawings.
-They concluded that although repeated thawing and freezing is certainly not recommended procedure, it appears from their study that this process does not does not greatly effects various characteristics (including bacterial counts) of chicken broilers.
+They found that very few characteristics in the broilers were affected by the rate of freezing and the number of freezing and thawing cycles.
+While more moisture was lost as thaw drip, as a result of freezing, less was lost in cooking for refrozen birds so the total loss was similar regardless of freezing rate and number of thawings.
+They concluded that although repeated thawing and freezing is certainly not recommended procedure, it appears from their study that this process does not greatly affect various characteristics (including bacterial counts) of chicken broilers.
 (Berry and Leddy, 1989)

 The hazard function h(t) of a distribution is defined for t ³ 0 by:

 where f(t) is a probability density function and F(t) is a cumulative distribution function.
 The h(t) is the conditional probability of failure at time t, given that failure has not occurred before.